Dynamical Boson Stars: Varieties of boson stars

-Although the geometry is oscillatory in nature, these oscillatons behave similar to BSs.
-In particular, they similarly transition from long-lived solutions to a dynamically unstable branch separated at the maximum mass $M_{\rm max} = 0.607\,M^2_{\rm Planck}/m$.
-Figure~\ref{fig:oscillaton_id} displays the total mass curve which shows the mass as a function of central value.
-Compact solutions can be found in the Newtonian framework when the weak field limit is performed appropriately, reducing to the so-called Newtonian oscillations~\cite{2002CQGra..19.6259U}.
-The dynamics produced by perturbations are also qualitatively similar, including gravitational cooling, migration to more dilute stars, and collapse to black holes~\cite{2003CQGra..20.2883A}.
-More recently, these studies have been extended by considering the evolution in 3D of excited states~\cite{2008PhRvD..77b4028B} and by including a quartic self-interaction potential~\cite{ValdezAlvarado:2011dd}.
-In~\cite{2008CQGra..25x5004K}, a variational approach is used to construct oscillatons in a reduced system similar to that of the sine-Gordon breather solution.
+Although the geometry is oscillatory in nature, oscillatons behave similarly to BSs.
+In particular, they similarly transition from long-lived solutions to a dynamically unstable branch separated at the maximum mass $M_{\max} = 0.607\,M^2_{\mathrm{Planck}}/m$.
+Figure~\ref{fig:oscillaton_id} displays the total mass curve, which shows the mass as a function of central value.
+Compact solutions can be found in the Newtonian framework when the weak field limit is performed appropriately, reducing to the so-called Newtonian oscillations \citep{2002CQGra..19.6259U}.
+The dynamics produced by perturbations are also qualitatively similar, including gravitational cooling, migration to more dilute stars, and collapse to black holes \citep{2003CQGra..20.2883A}.
+More recently, these studies have been extended by considering the evolution in 3D of excited states \citep{2008PhRvD..77b4028B} and by including a quartic self-interaction potential \citep{ValdezAlvarado:2011dd}.
+In \cite{2008CQGra..25x5004K}, a variational approach is used to construct oscillatons in a reduced system similar to that of the sine-Gordon breather solution.
+Such localized solutions have also been constructed in AdS (see Sect.~\ref{sec:other}), and numerical evolutions suggest that they are stable below some critical density \citep{Fodor:2015eia}.

+Closely related, are \emph{oscillons} that exist in flatspace and that were first mentioned as ``pulsons'' in \cite{1977ZhPmR..25..120B}.
+And so just as a Q-ball can be thought of as a BS without gravity, an oscillon is an oscillaton in the absence of gravity.
+Extensive literature studies such solutions, many of which appear in \cite{Fodor:2008es}.
+A series of papers establishes that oscillons similarly radiate on very long time scales \citep{ Fodor:2008es, Fodor:2008du, Fodor:2009xw, Fodor:2009kf}. \CP{Recently, it has been demonstrated that oscillons also exist in the low-energy effective theory of an interacting massive vector field \citep{Zhang:2021xxa}.
+Interestingly, they found two types of vector oscillons, which despite having vanishing angular momentum and approximately spherically symmetric energy density, have a non-spherical field configuration (i.e., they are ``directional'' linearly polarized, with vanishing total intrinsic spin, and ``spinning'' circularly polarized oscillons, with a macroscopic intrinsic spin).}